 What we need

-Natalie Young T/A Aurora Mind and Body will be the ‘controller’ of the personal data you provide to us.
+Aurora Mind and Body Ltd. will be the ‘controller’ of the personal data you provide to us.
 We collect basic personal data about you which may include name, address, phone number and email.
 It may also include special types of information such as next of kin, age, exercise frequency, mental and physical health-related information, situational information (e.g. marital status, number of children, location etc.) We also collect information about how you found us.
 As with most websites, your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of your service use may be collected.

 Why we need your information